Ash Wednesday Brings A 'Welcome Honesty' To Discussions About Mortality

 "There were certainly times in the Middle Ages when it was almost like pronouncing a curse or a punishment on people.
 As if being a mortal creature was like Plan B."

 Stewart is a professor at the Lutheran School of Theology at Chicago.
-He doesn't think death is punishment for sin; it is not because of the fall in Eden, and not because people's own bad choices.
+He doesn't think death is punishment for sin; it is not because of the fall in Eden, and not because of people's own bad choices.
 Things that are born just die, and they return to dust.

 "These words are actually a kind of welcome honesty," he says.
 "That this is Plan A. That we are mortal creatures rightly returning to the earth, and that our culture actually doesn't give us that message often enough."